vidyar/docs-1/sources/start.rst

 * committer info

 **Artifact archive** :
-Upon completion of the build, build artifacts are automatically archived for each run.
-You can open the build details tab by clicking on a build number and then download artifacts as a .tar file.
+To download artifacts, you need to add **archive: true** tag to your shippable.yml file.
+Build artifacts are automatically archived for each run after the completion.
+Go to build's page and then click on the `Artifacts` button to download the artifacts as a .tar file.
 All files in ./shippable folder at the root of the project are automatically archived.
+Make sure you include the **archive: true** tag in your yml file to enable the download archive button.

 **Test cases** :
 Test run output is streamed real-time to the console log when the tests are executed.
 If you want Shippable's parser to parse test output and provide a graphical representation, you need to export a JUNIT xml of your test output to the ./shippable/testresults folder.
-After the build completes, our build engine will automatically parse it and results appear on the Tests tab (available in the set of tabs to the right of the build details page).
+After the build completes, our build engine will automatically parse it and results appear on the Tests tab (available in build details page).

 **Code Coverage** :
 Executing tests but not really knowing what percentage of your code is actually being tested is like "Flying a plane without GPS".
 A variety of coverage tools like opencover, cobertura etc. provide a way to measure coverage of your tests.
 You can export the output of these tools to ./shippable/codecoverage and our build engine will automatically parse it and the results will appear on the Coverage tab.